cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Figures

 ### saveaway

+Before data can effectively be reused it may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis (Garijo 2012, Pfaff 2013 in prep).
+These preparatory steps are not only time and labour intensive but also potentially error prone, especially if the amount and complexity of data to be included increases.
+The integration of ontologies can help to solve these problems (michener 2008).
+As ontologies allow the machine readable access to knowledge of a scientific domain they can be used to develop tools that "understand" the contents of datasets and guide researchers on the process of data preparation.
+While ontologies with a narrow and clear scope are very well used already (cite xxx, e.g gene Ontology) it is a challenging tasks to create an ontology for research domains like ecology that are characterized by a high degree of interdisciplinary interactions (Parsons 2011).
+This characteristic leads to a heterogeneous landscape of knowledge and concepts that would need to be covered and formalized by the ontology.

+As the `BEFdata` platform is open source each project can set up an own instance profit from the data sharing and preservation offers data preservation and harmonizing functionality.
+The `rbefdata` package enables an easy access to the data preservation from within R and the

 We discuss `rbefdata` and `BEFdata` in in the light of current and future challenges for data management give an outlook onto upcoming features that